Who Said Neural Networks Aren't Linear?: Related Work

-\textbf{Group-theoretic and Equivariant Representations:} Let $G$ act on $\mathcal{X}$ via $(g,x)\mapsto g\cdot x$.
-Many works learn an encoder $e:\mathcal{X}\to V$ and a linear representation $\rho:G\to \mathrm{GL}(V)$ such that the equivariance constraint $ e(g\cdot x)=\rho(g)\,e(x) $ holds approximately, often with a decoder $d$ that reconstructs $x$ or enforces $d(\rho(g)z)\approx g\cdot d(z)$ \citep{quessard2020learning}.
+\paragraph{Group-theoretic and Equivariant Representations.} Let $G$ act on $\mathcal{X}$ via $(g,x)\mapsto g\cdot x$.
+Many works learn an encoder $e:\mathcal{X}\to V$ and a linear representation $\rho:G\to \mathrm{GL}(V)$ such that the equivariance constraint $e(g\cdot x)=\rho(g)\,e(x)$ holds approximately, often with a decoder $d$ that reconstructs $x$ or enforces $d(\rho(g)z)\approx g\cdot d(z)$ \citep{quessard2020learning}.
 The objective is to make the \emph{action} of a symmetry group linear in latent coordinates.
 In contrast, we target a different object: an \emph{arbitrary learned map} $f:\mathcal{X}\to\mathcal{Y}$.
-We construct invertible $g_x,g_y$ and a finite matrix $A$ so that $ g_y\circ f\circ g_x^{-1}=A, $ which yields \emph{exact} finite-dimensional linearity of $f$ between induced spaces and enables direct linear algebra on $f$ via $A$.
+We construct invertible $g_x,g_y$ and a finite matrix $A$ so that $g_y\circ f\circ g_x^{-1}=A$, which yields \emph{exact} finite-dimensional linearity of $f$ between induced spaces and enables direct linear algebra on $f$ via $A$.

-\textbf{Manifold Flattening and Diffeomorphic Autoencoders:} Manifold-flattening methods assume data lie on a manifold $M\subset\mathbb{R}^N$ and learn or construct a map $\Phi:\mathbb{R}^N\to\mathbb{R}^k$ so that $\Phi(M)$ is close to a linear subspace $L$, often with approximate isometry on $M$ \citep{psenka2024flatnet}.
+\paragraph{Manifold Flattening and Diffeomorphic Autoencoders.} Manifold-flattening methods assume data lie on a manifold $M\subset\mathbb{R}^N$ and learn or construct a map $\Phi:\mathbb{R}^N\to\mathbb{R}^k$ so that $\Phi(M)$ is close to a linear subspace $L$, often with approximate isometry on $M$ \citep{psenka2024flatnet}.
 Diffeomorphic autoencoders parameterize deformations $\varphi\in\mathrm{Diff}(\Omega)$ with a latent $z$ in a Lie algebra and use a decoder to warp a template, with variants using a log map to linearize the deformation composition \citep{lddmmAE}.
-These approaches \emph{flatten data geometry or deformation fields}.
-This contrasts with our Linearizer in which the flattening is over a mapping function rather than a dataset manifold or a deformation group.
+These approaches \emph{flatten data geometry or deformation fields}, whereas our Linearizer flattens a mapping function rather than a manifold or deformation group.

-\textbf{Deep Linear Networks:} Networks composed solely of linear layers are linear in the Euclidean basis and are primarily used to study optimization paths \citep{saxe2013exact,arora2018optimization,cohen2016expressive}.
+\paragraph{Deep Linear Networks.} Networks composed solely of linear layers are linear in the Euclidean basis and are primarily used to study optimization paths \citep{saxe2013exact,arora2018optimization,cohen2016expressive}.
 They lack expressive power in standard coordinates.
 In contrast, our Linearizer is expressive thanks to $g_x$ and $g_y$ that are nonlinear over the standard vector spaces, yet maintains exact linearity in the induced coordinate system.